What is Text Analysis?

 NPS is the result of asking customers how likely they are to recommend a product and service.

-When “other, specify” question types are used.
+Use “other, specify” question types when needed

 What Survey Question Types Are Compatible with Text Analysis?